 The Arts Council provides advocacy, advice, and support in the Arts at the University of Virginia.

 In 1990, the President’s Council for the Arts was created with Mort Caplin as its chair.
 The first annual fund grant was made by the Arts Council to the University in 1999 for a studio art building plan.
-This began as an informal process of contributions from the Arts Council to advance areas of the arts at U.Va.
-The formal grant process was launched formally in 2003.
+This began as an informal process of contributions from the Arts Council to advance areas of the arts at UVA.
+The formal grant process was launched in 2003.

 The Arts Council provides advocacy, advice, and support in the Arts at the University of Virginia.
 The Council strives to develop and strengthen the bonds of interest and participation among the Departments and programs of the McIntire Department of Art, the Department of Drama including the Dance Program, Media Studies including the Virginia Film Festival, and McIntire Department of Music; the School of Architecture; the Fiske Kimball Fine Arts Library and the Music Library; The Fralin Museum of Art; and the Kluge-Ruhe Aboriginal Art Collection; and their alumni and friends; to advocate on their behalf; to advise and assist with communications; and to help raise funds in support of academic programs, facilities, and special events.

 The Arts Council works on Grounds, in the Charlottesville community, and beyond to promote the Arts at the University.
+The Council awards project grants of $10,000 and under to arts departments and programs across Grounds.

 Arts Council members’ advise the University through meetings, focus groups, and through larger discussions on aspects of arts facilities or programs.
 Between meetings, selected members are called upon on by faculty and administration to serve as arts experts.
 Direct interaction with deans, arts department chairs, program directors, with artists and patrons are part of this function.